-An alternative interpretation of objective function (1) is also possible: we can think that users are completely selfish, but the social-aware term in cost function (1), $\alpha \sum{e \in \bigcup_j S_j} c_e$, is imposed by the network operator.
-The advantage of such approach is that the operator does not need to solve a large-scale Integer Linear Programming (ILP) problem in order to optimize the routing choices for every change in the network (either in the topology, link costs, player locations etc ...), but can let the users solve the problem in a distributed way, converging to a good and stable solution.
-The social-aware cost can therefore be imposed, in practice, by the network administrator in order to stimulate the creation of cheaper networks, as we will detail in the application scenarios illustrated in Section 3.2.
+An alternative interpretation of objective function (1) is also possible: we can think that users are completely selfish, but the social-aware term in cost function (1), $\alpha \sum{e \in \cup_j S_j} c_e$, is imposed by the network operator.
+The advantage of such approach is that the operator does not need to solve a large-scale Integer Linear Programming problem in order to optimize the routing choices for every change in the network (either in the topology, links cost, players location etc . . .), but can let the users solve the problem in a distributed way, converging to a good and stable solution.

-Note that for $\alpha = 0$ objective function (1) corresponds to that of the Shapley network design game proposed in [2], which represents a particular case of our proposed game.
+Note that for $\alpha = 0$ objective function (1) corresponds to that of the Shapley Network Design Game proposed in [1], which represents a particular case of our proposed game.
 Furthermore, in our game, users need only a limited amount of information, which is exactly equal to that of the Shapley network design game.